snoopythe3-from-scratch/snoopysblog/README.md

 ## Deployment

-There is no need to deploy this yourself.
+There is no need to deploy this yourself if you are not a contributor.
 If you just want to check out our site, you can visit <https://the-scratch-channel.onrender.com/> and browse the live demo.

 ## Contributing